Start with the hardware

 If you’re able to print consistently without an “Offline” message while using the hotspot, please continue to troubleshoot your network.

-If you’re still having trouble connecting your Glowforge to Wi-Fi, please write to firstname.lastname@example.org and let us know:
+If you’re still having trouble connecting your Glowforge to Wi-Fi, please contact our team and include the following:

 - What you tried, and what happened